Shaix33/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Deleting directory my_first_directory under /tmp
 * change one directory back from current working directory
 * Changes the working directory to the previous one
+* lists all files in working directory including ones that start with a period and boot directory